 Community Cash Advisory Panel

 In 2022, we began to assess the impact of bank branch closures on communities.
 Working with set Criteria agreed by banks and building societies, we determine where new shared cash services such as banking hubs are needed.
-We do this work when a bank branch closes, or whenever someone highlights a problem to us.
+The Community Cash Advisory Panel was established in 2023 to oversee our work on cash access in communities under a voluntary scheme.

 The Panel